 Coming back would be like that.
-The summer is beautiful here, loaded with fun, festivals and activities, no stress, and no responsibilities and you forget how hard it was to make a living here, how bad your French actually is, and how integrating in a rural village is not an easy task especially as a foreigner.
+The summer is beautiful here, loaded with fun, festivals and activities, no stress, and no responsibilities and you forget how hard it was to make a living here, how bad your French actually is, and how integrating into a rural village is not an easy task especially as a foreigner.
 Yes we were happy here, yes we have made fabulous friends for life, and yes the food is absolutely amazing.
-It was prolific A time to develop myself, push our boundaries, live our life and it was amazing.
-We were also very active profiting from the year-round great weather.
-But I do not think you can ever actually come back.
-The reason, we have changed after three years away and so has Capestang.
+It was prolific; a time to develop ourselves, push our boundaries, live our life and it was amazing.
+We were also very actively profiting from the year-round great weather.
+But I do not think you can ever actually go back.
+The reason?
+We have changed after three years away and so has Capestang.

 I was walking around the village thinking I would bump into people at every turn but with 100 new houses being built in three new developments many I do not ever recognize.
 Brexit as well has sent people a packing, but also the village has been developing in many other ways too; the roads are spotless clean, the foliage on the sides of the roads are lush and well kept, and no dog poop.
-I know shocking right, three years ago you had to look down.
+I know shocking right, three years ago you had to look down just in case.
 Along the canal signs are clearly marked giving tourists direction into the village markets, the roads as well with big yellow crosswalks for the safety of the children.
-The mayor has done a very good job of making this not only a tourist village that brings visitors back again and again to support the economy, but also a livable place where young families can flourish with amenities to serve Capestang including four doctors!
+My friend Pierre Polard, the mayor, has done a very good job of making this not only a tourist village that brings visitors back again and again to support the economy, but also a livable place where young families can flourish with amenities to serve Capestang including four doctors!
 I remember when they could not find a single one for the new medical center, not four years ago!
 It is a good balance between a traditional French village but still full of French people and not just retired Englishmen.

 Much has changed with me internally as well.
-After three years in university, and not too many people to speak to in English, I have spent my time learning about different things and developing myself focusing on personal growth and inward reflection.
-I am not as eager to please as in my younger years, and that insecurity that came from such an eclectic education mostly street smarts and sheer determination, well that has dissipated.
+After three years in university, and not too many people to speak to in English, I have spent my time learning about different things and developing myself; focusing on personal growth and inward reflection.
+I am not as eager to please as in my younger years, and that insecurity that came from such an eclectic education (mostly street smarts and sheer determination), well that has dissipated.
 What I am left with is a far more confident version of myself.
 I am not sure if I have outgrown my village life in Capestang, but I am not willing to take a risk to find out.
-I will always return to my beloved French village and keep in touch with my friends and adopted family and I will let the dream of Capestang remain unchanged, in my heart perfect in everyway.
+I will always return to my beloved French village and keep in touch with my friends and adopted family and I will let the dream of Capestang remain unchanged.
+In my heart, it is perfect in everyway.